-The Commission on Parliamentary Reform wanted to hear what people think about how the Scottish Parliament is working and, if they thought it could do better, about what improvements should be made.
+The Commission on Parliamentary Reform wanted to hear what people thought about how the Scottish Parliament worked and, if they thought it could do better, about what improvements should be made.
 The closing date for views was Monday 27th March 2017.
 This page will remain to show how the Commission heard from people.

 After all, it’s Your Parliament, Your Voice

 The Commission was set up to look at—

 - how the Scottish Parliament engages with the people of Scotland;

 - the identity of the Scottish Parliament, as distinct from the Scottish Government; and

 - whether the right ‘checks and balances’ are in place to ensure effective parliamentary business.